-From Pālolo Valley to the Palouse: Washington State starting freshman QB Jayden de Laura overcame daunting odds
+From Pālolo Valley to the Palouse: Washington State starting QB Jayden de Laura overcame daunting odds

 That’s largely because they trust their preparation.
 The quarterbacks listed above all carry genetic gifts that can’t be taught on a whiteboard, but Saint Louis has accentuated their development by making sure they know how to read defensive coverage.
 Film sessions, involving both quarterbacks and receivers, are also a staple of the run-and-shoot offense that Lee has used in at Saint Louis since he arrived there from Kaiser High School in the late 1970s — and Nick Rolovich is introducing this fall at WSU.

-Former Saint Louis quarterback Jayden de Laura cocks his arm back to throw the ball in a high school game against rival Punahou.
-(Honolulu Star-Advertiser)

-Former Saint Louis quarterback Jayden de Laura cocks his arm back to throw the ball in a high school game against rival Punahou.
-(Honolulu Star-Advertiser)

 “School gets out about 3 p.m.,” Lee said.
-“We try to practice between 3:30 and 4, but we try to spend about 45 minutes – a half hour or 45 minutes every day in the classroom before we go out.”
+“We try to practice between 3:30 and 4, but we try to spend about 45 minutes — a half-hour or 45 minutes every day in the classroom before we go out.”

 Film review was also assigned homework when quarterbacks and receivers got home, too.
 All were given Hudl.com accounts and Lee, with a management feature that allows him to see how much time players have spent on the platform, knew when his players were slacking.